History of Paris Saint-Germain FC: League and European champions

-Brazilian playmaker Raí, widely considered the club's greatest ever player, joined PSG in the 1993–94 season, helping them to their second league title.
-Paris went on a remarkable 27-match unbeaten run, breaking the Ligue 1 record they had set in 1986.
-Ricardo's header from Valdo's corner in a 1–0 win over Toulouse in April 1994 sealed the title for PSG.
-At the final whistle, the Parc des Princes pitch was invaded for an impromptu, incident-free celebration.
-In the Coupe de France, PSG achieved their biggest victory to date, defeating amateur side Côte Chaude 10–0 in the round of 64 in January 1994, but their hopes of a league and cup double were dashed by Lens in the quarter-finals.
+Brazilian playmaker Raí, widely regarded as one of the club's greatest players, joined PSG ahead of the 1993–94 seasonand helped the team to its second league title.
+The club went on a 27-match unbeaten run, surpassing its own Division 1 record set in 1986.
+A header from Ricardo following a Valdo corner secured a 1–0 victory over Toulouse in April 1994 that confirmed the title.
+At full-time, the Parc des Princes pitch was invaded for a brief, orderly celebration.
+In the Coupe de France, PSG recorded its largest victory to date, a 10–0 win over amateur side Côte Chaude in the round of 64, before being eliminated by Lens in the quarter-finals.